fogonwater/pydnz/README.md

 ####Getting started

 There is no installer for this script yet.
-In the meantime, simply drop the pydnz.py script into a directory with your project.
+In the meantime, simply drop the _pydnz.py_ script into a directory with your project.

-Then start a python interpreter and type:
+Start a python interpreter and type:

 `>>> from pydnz import Dnz`